-GRI APPENDIX
+STANDARD DISCLOSURE 2021 RESPONSE

+GRI 102 102-14 Reference on page 3.

+General Disclosures Statement from senior

+decision-maker

+STRATEGY

-STANDARD DISCLOSURE 2021 RESPONSE GRI 102 General Disclosures STRATEGY 102-14 Statement from senior decision-maker Reference on page 3.
-102-15 Key impacts, risks, and opportunities Bally regularly assesses, prioritizes, and manages risks to achiev sustainable shareholder value and ensure a more resilient organization.
-Customer and employee interests and safety are our top priorities.
-W also seek to safeguard the long-term value and reputation of the brand while maximizing commercial opportunities to support responsible and sustainable growth.
+102-15 Bally regularly assesses, prioritizes, and manages risks to achieve

+Key impacts, risks, and sustainable shareholder value and ensure a more resilient organization.

+opportunities Customer and employee interests and safety are our top priorities.
+We

+ve also seek to safeguard the long-term value and reputation of the brand, while maximizing commercial opportunities to support responsible and sustainable growth.

 Despite the Covid-19 pandemic, Bally's earnings and cash model have improved significantly in the last two years, providing the foundation for profitable and responsible growth.
 We see visible opportunities for acceleration, especially in digital business and in key markets such as the USA.

-Covid caused difficulty in H2 2021; Q3 in Chinese mainland and Asia, a: well as Q4 in Europe.
+Covid caused difficulty in H2 2021; Q3 in Chinese mainland and Asia, as well as Q4 in Europe.
 Additionally, there has been a significant increase in air freight rates in the last quarter of the year.
+Nevertheless, the management and the team handled these in a prompt and responsive $manner, introducing \ recovery \ actions \ to \ rebalance \ profitable \ growth.$ Bally remains committed to sustainability and is currently defining standards that will be used to evaluate the sustainability iof its supply chain.

+EXTERNAL RISKS

+COVID-19 IMPACT

-Nevertheless, the management and the team handled these in a prompt and responsive manner, introducing recovery actions to rebalance profitable growth.
-Bally remains committed to sustainability and is currently defining standards that will be used to evaluate the sustainability iof its supply chain EXTERNAL RISKS COVID-19 IMPACT As we monitor the possible impact of the Covid-19 pandemic, we continue to place a high priority on the safety of our employees, customers, and suppliers.
-Our coordination of regional developments is global, but ou responses are local, complying with the specific local legal obligations.
-Management's actions: Global functional leadership and regional teams handle mitigation actions as needed to maintain a quick and tailored response.
-We monitor new and evolving regional health regulations regarding Covid-19.
-As part of our ongoing operations, we keep track of products inventory, and supply chain to ensure an uninterrupted stream or products to our customers, while optimizing buying commitments.
-As part of our efforts to protect the Group's liquidity, we continu to manage cash and costs, and have implemented a cash savin program.
-OPERATIONAL RISKS LOSS OF DATA OR CYBERATTACK A cyberattack could impact core operations causing financial and reputational damage.
-Management's actions: An ongoing commitment to information security, and the implementation of security awareness training and phishing tests for all employees worldwide.
-Implementation of an outsourced cybersecurity service (SOC) to monitor, prevent and respond to cyber threats while protecting the organization's assets.
-PEOPLE It is fundamental to our success that we attract and retain qualified people for the main corporate functions at managerial and operationa levels.
+As we monitor the possible impact of the Covid-19 pandemic, we continue to place a high priority on the safety of our employees, customers, and suppliers.
+Our coordination of regional developments is global, but our responses are local, complying with the specific local legal obligations.

+- Global functional leadership and regional teams handle mitigation actions as needed to maintain a quick and tailored response. - We monitor new and evolving regional health regulations regarding - As part of our ongoing operations, we keep track of products. inventory, and supply chain to ensure an uninterrupted stream of products to our customers, while optimizing buying commitments. - As part of our efforts to protect the Group's liquidity, we continue to manage cash and costs, and have implemented a cash saving program.

+OPERATIONAL RISKS

+LOSS OF DATA OR CYBERATTACK

+A cyberattack could impact core operations causing financial and reputational damage.

+- An ongoing commitment to information security, and the implementation of security awareness training and phishing tests for all employees worldwide. - Implementation of an outsourced cybersecurity service (SOC) to monitor, prevent and respond to cyber threats while protecting the organization's assets.

+PEOPLE

+It is fundamental to our success that we attract and retain qualified people for the main corporate functions at managerial and operational levels.
 When we engage and inspire our people, they deliver outstanding results for our business.

+STANDARD) ---------- ---

+STRATEGY